HashTucE/MediscreenApp/README.md

 Knowing that :
 - The 4 microservices's images required are stored into my `Docker Registry`
-- The 2 databases's images required are stored into my `Docker Hub`
+- The 2 databases's images required are stored into `Docker Hub`
 - The Library's package required is stored into my `distant Nexus repository`

 You can follow the 5 steps below, to use straight the application.